NBISweden/workshop-reproducible-research/docs/git.md

-    The `fetch` command is very similar to `pull` in that it downloads remote changes that are not present locally, but differs in that it doesn't try to merge them locally; `pull` both downloads and merges (unless there's a conflict, in which case it will tell you so and fail).
+    The `fetch` command is very similar to `pull` in that it downloads remote changes that are not present locally, but differs in that it doesn't try to merge them locally; `pull` both downloads and merges (unless there's a conflict, in which case it will tell you so and raise an error like the one above).
 You can thus skip `fetch` and just do `pull` straight away, if you prefer.

 * Now run `git status`.
 Unlike before, our local git clone now is aware of the latest changes pushed to the remote.
 It will tell you something along the
   lines: "*Your branch and 'origin/master' have diverged, and have 1 and 1 different commit each, respectively.*".

-* Now, since we ran `git fetch` our local git has up-to-date information about the status of the remote repository.
-We can therefore run the following to see what the difference is between the current state of our local clone and the `master` branch on the remote origin:
+* We can now run the following to see what the difference is between the current state of our local clone and the `master` branch on the remote origin:

 ```bash
 git diff origin/master